gregives/Twelvety/README.md

 Twelvety is a pre-configured Eleventy starter project built to be fast.
 It includes:

 - Component architecture
-- CSS pipeline using Sass and CleanCSS
+- CSS pipeline using Sass, PostCSS and CleanCSS
 - JS pipeline using Browserify, Babel and Uglify
 - Page-specific CSS and JS
 - Inline critical CSS and defer non-critical CSS